Dodalpaga/YOLOV5-Models/README.md

 ## Webcam Section

-1. Import a yolo model (from a .pt file) in the [Inference Setion](#inference-setion)
-2. Click on the "Webcam" tab and get live detection (~10/15 fps) using your own webcam
+Click on the "Webcam" tab and get live detection (~5/10 fps) using your own webcam